About me

 Hello.
 My name is Olga Vladimirovna Kondratova.

-I am a Jungian analyst, which means that my work is based on the theory of analytical psychology of K.G.
-Cabin boy.
+I am a Jungian analyst, which means that my work is based on the theory of analytical psychology of C.G.
+Jung.

-I don't do short-term therapy, I don't "solve problems" in a few meetings.
-From experience and common sense I know that those changes that come quickly, just as quickly go away.
-In order for them to become stable, it takes at least two years of work, with analytical meetings every week.
+I don't offer short-term therapy; I don't "solve problems" in a few sessions.
+From experience and common sense, I know that changes that come quickly also go away just as quickly.
+For them to become stable, at least two years of work, with weekly analytical sessions, are required.

-The human psyche lives in certain long-term rhythms of 20–30–40–50 years.
-The inner world strives for constancy, and therefore everything that can be quickly changed will be restored to its former form just as quickly - this is how psychological defenses work.
-Everything that is familiar, habitual, stable, as a rule, is safe.
+The human psyche operates within certain long-term rhythms, lasting 20–30–40–50 years.
+The inner world strives for constancy, and therefore anything that can be quickly changed will just as quickly be restored to its previous state—this is how psychological defenses work.
+Everything that is familiar, habitual, and stable is generally safe.

-And at the same time, we strive for change, we want to become different, or life itself has set a task for us - change!
-And then a person becomes ready to go far inside himself, to find out who he is, what opportunities have been used, and which ones are waiting in the wings.
+At the same time, we strive for change, want to become different, or life itself has set us the task: change!
+And then a person becomes ready to go deep within themselves, to discover who they are, what opportunities they've used, and which ones are waiting in the wings.
+Such a journey is very difficult to undertake alone; a companion and guide are essential.
+We choose different paths; some come to analysis.
+After all, this is the main task of a psychoanalyst—to serve as a guide on this long, sometimes painful, journey into the depths of oneself.

-When you are engaged in deep mental processes, then the passage of a personal analysis is inevitable and necessary.
-Over time, it becomes a habit, the skill of working with oneself is developed.
+When you're working on deep mental processes, undergoing a personal analysis is inevitable and necessary.
+Over time, this becomes a habit, and the skill of working with yourself develops.

 Sincerely,